Normation/rudder/policies/rudderc/docs/src/introduction.md

 # Rudder techniques

-This guide covers the usage [Rudder](https://www.rudder.io) YAML-based techniques, including the techniques syntax and usage of the `rudderc` tool.
+This guide covers the usage of YAML-based techniques in [Rudder](https://www.rudder.io), including the techniques syntax and usage of the `rudderc` tool.